 Suppose you have the following dataset, and you want to highlight every other row in the spreadsheet that you are preparing:

-Below are the different methods you can use to colour the alternate rows in Google Sheets:
+Below you will find the different methods to colour the alternate rows in Google Sheets:

 Method 1: Using the Alternating Colours pane